 In conjunction with the Department of Cardiovascular and Thoracic Surgery and Division of Vascular Surgery, we have a large endovascular practice that includes placing stent-grafts for thoracic and abdominal aorta aneurysms.

-We also treat uterine fibroids, hepatic neoplasms, and vascular malformations.
+We also treat hepatic neoplasms and vascular malformations.